D3XX3R/starred/README.md

 - [slimtoolkit/slim](https://github.com/slimtoolkit/slim) – Slim(toolkit): Don't change anything in your container image and minify it by up to 30x (and for compiled languages even more) making it secure too! (free and open source)
 - [syncthing/syncthing](https://github.com/syncthing/syncthing) – Open Source Continuous File Synchronization
 - [tailscale/tailscale](https://github.com/tailscale/tailscale) – The easiest, most secure way to use WireGuard and 2FA.
-- [taubyte/tau](https://github.com/taubyte/tau) – Open source distributed Platform as a Service (PaaS).
-A self-hosted Vercel / Netlify / Cloudflare alternative.
+- [taubyte/tau](https://github.com/taubyte/tau) – Fullstack Workspace for Humans & Machines
 - [tess1o/go-ecoflow-exporter](https://github.com/tess1o/go-ecoflow-exporter)
 - [timelinize/timelinize](https://github.com/timelinize/timelinize) – Store your data from all your accounts and devices in a single cohesive timeline on your own computer
 - [tphakala/birdnet-go](https://github.com/tphakala/birdnet-go) – Realtime BirdNET soundscape analyzer